-Originally named the Woman's College of Baltimore, Goucher was founded by the Rev. John Franklin Goucher, after whom the college was renamed in 1910.
-Established in downtown Baltimore, Goucher relocated its campus in 1954 to Towson, MD, just eight miles north of the heart of the city.
+Originally named the Woman's College of Baltimore, Goucher was founded 1885 by the Rev. John Franklin Goucher, after whom the college was renamed in 1910.
+Established in downtown Baltimore, Goucher relocated its campus in 1954 to a 287-acre wooded campus in Towson, MD, just eight miles north of the heart of the city.
 The college has been coeducational since 1986.

-Today, Goucher is a college of about 1,500 undergraduates.
-Goucher College's brand of liberal arts education offers five distinct advantages:
+Over its long history, Goucher has built a strong, innovative tradition of liberal arts education that offers five distinct advantages:

-- Top-tier academics - Goucher offers 33 majors, a 9-to-1 student-faculty ratio, and opportunities for high-level undergraduate research.
+- Top-tier academics - Goucher offers 33 majors, a 10-to-1 student-faculty ratio, and opportunities for high-level undergraduate research.

-- Global perspective -One-hundred percent of Goucher students study abroad before graduating, acquiring employer-sought skills, such as adaptability and cross-cultural awareness.
+- Global perspective - Goucher is ranked No. 1 in study abroad, and 100% of undergraduates go overseas before graduating, acquiring employer-sought skills, such as adaptability and cross-cultural awareness.

-- Excellent outcomes - Goucher students master the skill set employers demand: 92 percent of the Class of 2012 is employed and/or in graduate/professional school.
+- Excellent outcomes - Goucher students master the skill set employers demand: 96 percent of the Class of 2013 is employed and/or in graduate/professional school.

 A highlight of Goucher's unique liberal arts curriculum is the requirement that all undergraduates must study abroad at least once before graduation, making the college the first in the nation to make such a bold move in globalized education.
 Goucher's academic philosophy is focused on 3Rs: relationships, resilience, and reflection, and coursework reflects the core values of a liberal arts education: proficiency in English composition and in a foreign language, solid foundations in history, abstract reasoning, scientific discovery and experimentation, problem-solving, social structures, and environmental sustainability.